 The Packers reached the playoffs again in 1994 and '95, only to be eliminated on two more occasions by the Cowboys.
 But the Favre-led Packers were on the upswing.
 After finishing 9-7 for a third straight time in 1994, they improved to 11-5 and won their first NFC Central Division title since 1972.
 They also advanced one more round in the playoffs, losing to Dallas in the NFC Championship Game in 1995 after getting bounced in the divisional round the year before.
-Two highlights of those seasons were holding the incomparable Barry Sanders to minus-1 yard on 13 attempts in a 16-12 playoff victory at Lambeau Field following the 1994 season, and formally dethroning the defending Super Bowl champion San Francisco 49ers in their own stadium, 3Com Park, 27-17, in a 1995 NFC Divisional playoff.
+Two highlights of those seasons were holding the incomparable Barry Sanders to minus-1 yard on 13 attempts in a 16-12 playoff victory over Detroit at Lambeau Field following the 1994 season, and formally dethroning the defending Super Bowl champion San Francisco 49ers in their own stadium, 3Com Park, 27-17, in a 1995 NFC Divisional playoff.

 Putting nearly three decades of disappointment emphatically behind them, the Packers rewarded their long-patient faithful in 1996.
 Shunting aside eight of their first nine foes, they swept to a 13-3 record and their second straight division championship.
 Then, they captured their first NFL title since 1967, dispatching New England, 35-21, in Super Bowl XXXI at the Louisiana Superdome.